Preparing for the CMA Exam as a Busy Parent

 Whether you’re married or single, you need to get your family on board with your plans of becoming a CMA.

-Having a supportive partner or grandparents is crucial so that they can occupy the little ones while you study.
-If your children are old enough to understand what you are doing, ask them to direct questions to another family member before interrupting your study session.
+Having a supportive partner, friend, or parents is crucial so that they can help to keep the little ones occupied while you study.
+If your children are old enough to understand what you are doing, gently remind them to direct questions to another family member before interrupting your study session.

 2. Set a Date

-By setting a date you are commiting to preparing for the CMA exam and can create a study schedule that supports this timeline.
+By setting a date, you are committing to preparing for the CMA exam and can then create a study schedule that supports this timeline.

 3. Creating a Manageable Study Schedule